A Proposal from Monstarlab · April 2026

 Native iPad App

 Native or hybrid native/web — light offline capability (ordering requires active internet).
-Menu data cached locally with 24hr Olo sync
+Menu data cached locally with 24hr Olo sync.

 Integration